IacopomC/iacopomc.github.io/_projects/2020-08-10-vehicle-detection.md

 * Create a *Heat Map* of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a *Bounding Box* for vehicles detected.

-The project is developed using Python.
+The project is developed using Python and OpenCv.
 You can download the full code from [GitHub](https://github.com/IacopomC/CarND-Vehicle-Detection).

 ---